 Then between alternate sips of tea and champagne, whilst listening to the harmonious choir serenade us with Christmas classics, I managed to devour two freshly baked, ‘dove-feather’ soft scones – one of which was a rather fruity sort!
 Both slathered with a thick, velvety layer of Rodda’s Cornish clotted cream, followed by a generous dollop of Tiptree strawberry jam – How decadent!

 However, Miss Windsor was bitterly disappointed with her slice of Christmas Cake.
-It was dry, crumbly and tasted a tad gingery, yet it lacked the warm and festive flavour of mixed spice.
-Thank goodness there were no plastic-like glace cherries in sight!
-Instead, one expected to nibble on succulent pieces of sultanas, raisins and currants, but sadly these seldom made an appearance in our darling festive classic.
+It was dry, crumbly and tasted a tad gingery, yet it lacked the warm and festive flavour of mixed spice; oh and thank goodness there were no plastic-like glace cherries in sight!
+Instead, one expected to nibble on succulent pieces of sultanas, raisins and currants, but sadly these seldom made an appearance in this darling festive classic.

 There I appeared in a glamorous seating area tastefully decorated with baby doll pink wooden panelled walls, plus the added charm of pink marble-topped tables and basins.
 Also, a ‘Thulian' pink, silk covered sofa sat perfectly perched in front of a hand-painted mural of a water-themed Grecian paradise.

 Darlings, Miss Windsor is known to carry many things in her handbag, but not the likes of a ‘screwdriver’!
 Now, consumed with panic I wished to be liberated, therefore, I reached for my trusty mobile phone and attempted to call reception, but there was no signal – Eek!

 By this time, I had visions of spending the night incarcerated in my very own ‘suite’ at The Ritz London, albeit it was a beautifully decorated toilet cubical!
 Now eager to return to my party there was one more option left, and with a clenched fist I forcefully banged the door and shouted, “Hello, hello – anyone there?”.
 Eventually, after a few minutes of intense banging a fellow patron came to my rescue, and like a miracle the door flung open – Phew!